learn-co-curriculum/uci-mod-1-html-forms/README.md

 # HTML Forms

+## Learning Goals

+- Identify the purpose of a form
+- Write an HTML `form` tag
+- Define the `GET` vs `POST` HTTP methods
+- Write HTML `form` data elements

-## Problem Statement
+## Introduction

 Up to this point, all of the HTML elements we've seen are used to display data _to_ users.
 This is great, but what happens when we want to get information _from_ our users?
-In order to get user information we need to write HTML forms.
+In order to get user information, we need to write HTML forms.
 We will learn to write them in this lesson.

-## Objectives

-1. State the purpose of a form
-2. Write an HTML `form` tag
-3. Define the `GET` vs `POST` HTTP methods
-4. Write HTML `form` data elements

-## State The Purpose Of a Form
+## Identify the Purpose of a Form

 Forms gather user information.
 They're just like surveys you might fill out at a supermarket or a questionnaire you'd fill out at the doctor's office.